waynodiablo/Oystercard/pills/building_your_community_guide.md

 ### Meetup

-* **What is it?** Regular meetings where people interested in a particular technology or development-related interest gather to socialise.
+* **What is it?** Regular meetings where people interested in a particular technology or development-related topic gather to socialise.
 Sometimes, there are talks preceding the socialising.

 * **What are some examples?** [London Ruby User Group](http://lrug.org/), [London Indies](http://www.londonindies.com/) game developer meetup, [London Software Craftsmanship Community](https://www.meetup.com/london-software-craftsmanship/).